Definition of Cost of Revenue

 Therefore, SDF Inc. incurred a cost of revenue of $85 million during the year 2019.

 From the perspective of cost, the cost of revenue is a very important concept as it reveals the entire input cost of production during a given period of time.
-It provides a clear break-up of the direct and indirect costs involved in the production that can be a crucial input for management decision-making.
-In fact, most companies analyze the cost of revenue and use it to optimize their operations by eliminating the excess costs incurred during the production process.
+It provides a clear breakdown of the direct and indirect costs involved in production, which can be a crucial input for management decision-making.
+Most companies analyze the cost of revenue and use it to optimize their operations by eliminating the excess costs incurred during the production process.

 Benefits

-- It can be used to strike the optimal mix of the direct and indirect cost of production.
+- It can use to strike the optimal mix of direct and indirect production costs.

 - It is helpful in the identification of sudden changes in the cost structure.